anjaliramesh-datascience/bcg_dust_continuum/README.md

 * Code - image_properties.py
 * Functions -
     1. signal_rms() - runs CASA's IMSTAT to calculate properties in a given region
+* BCG region file - bcg_regions.txt - if region radius has to be changed, then modifications to be done on this file

 * Note - Run on CASA terminal